nz-mparkinson/pytheria/README.md

 ## TODO

+ * _ for private variables
  * hud attacktype scrolls vertical, weapon/spells scrolls horizontal
  * implement attack style, weapon/spell, is there a better name?
- * _ for private variables
- * positions are top left, change to be centre and only have draw calls use function getting top left? use node.image.position as top left?
+ * Spawn Enemys
+ * Inventory
+ * Mining
+ * Crafting
+ * Spells, tracking Spells
+ * Weapons
+ * Armour
+ * Food
+ * Entity types
+ * World generation, bigger, some limit on how far you can go in any direction, different terrain types
+ * Placing terrain

 ## Requirements